elocremarc/Plantbox/README.md

 ```
 $ cd /Path/to/file/PlantLapse.py
 ```
-Run this program using Python3:
+Run this program using python3:
 ```
 $ python3 PlantLapse.py
 ```
-This will run so long as as terminal is open. it will stop once terminal is closed.
+This will run so long as as terminal is open.
+It will stop once terminal is closed.
 You can make the program run in its own serpate independent sheel with this command:

 ```
 $ nohup python3 PlantLapse.py &